Insality/defold-audio/USE_CASES.md

 ## Prepare the sounds in the project

-The module plays the sound components, so they should exist in the loaded collection:
+The module plays the sound components, so they should exist in a loaded persistent collection:

 1. Add the sound files (`.wav` or `.ogg`) to your project.
 2. Create the `.sound` component for each sound file and set the `group` field, for example `sfx` or `music`.
 3. Add all sound components to a single game object, for example `sounds`, in your bootstrap collection.
-4. Use the component urls in the sounds config: `/sounds#click`.
+4. Use the full component urls in the sounds config: `main:/sounds#click`.

 Keeping all sounds in one persistent game object is the simplest way, so any script in the game can play them by id.

+Relative urls like `/sounds#click` also work, but they resolve against the current script collection: `audio.play` / `audio.stop` use the caller, while `audio.play_delay` / `audio.fade` use the collection where `audio.init` was called.
+Prefer full urls with the socket to avoid this difference.

 ## Save the audio state